LEE -- Lenox boys basketball coach Scott Sibley was being modest when he said before the season that he's looking for his team to finish above .500.

 Preparation is key for Lenox, but preparing to face the Millionaires' transition attack cannot be simulated on film.

 The Millionaires can get transition baskets from everyone in the lineup.
 Guard/forward Bailey Patella can start the break as effectively as a guard.
-The Millionaires look to find open shooters, or dish to Patella for a monster slam.

 "We're mostly all guards, so when we get the ball we're looking to push -- we don't outlet [pass]," Patella said.
 "Whoever gets the rebound is pushing it up and that's how we get most of our points."